 Getting Around New Zealand

-Being a Western country, travelling around is super easy.
-Buses are really budget friendly, offering hop-on-hop-off backpacker bus passes, and anywhere you find yourself you’ll always find reputable car hire companies.
-For super budget options there is always sharing transport with travellers along the way, renting a camper van to save on accommodation or a backpacker favourite – hitchhiking!
+Being a Western country, traveling around is super easy.
+Buses are really budget friendly, offering hop-on-hop-off backpacker bus passes, and anywhere you find yourself you’ll always find a reputable car hire companies.
+For super budget options, there is always sharing transport with travelers along the way, renting a campervan to save on accommodation or a backpacker favorite – hitchhiking!
 Going on a New Zealand South Island roadtrip is something we highly recommend doing!

 Budget Traveling Around New Zealand

-Unlike the mammoth country that is Australia, travelling around New Zealand is easier and kinder on your budget!
-Due to a high level of tourism they also have all the facilities in place, from affordable hostels and city passes to cool money saving tools such as Grabaseat.
-If you are really flexible with your time, this site holds regular auctions and stand by tickets for crazy cheap flights!
+Unlike the mammoth country that is Australia, traveling around New Zealand is easier and kinder on your budget!
+Due to a high level of tourism, they also have all the facilities in place, from affordable hostels and city passes to cool money-saving tools such as Grabaseat.
+If you are really flexible with your time, this site holds regular auctions and standby tickets for crazy cheap flights!
 Although you can live and travel cheaply, couch surfing and hitchhiking is a very common thing here.
 It must be the friendly local people!
 As the busy summer travel season runs from December to February, the quieter and cheaper time to travel to New Zealand is from spring to the beginning of winter.
 If you want to do it on a budget, check out this article on backpacking New Zealand.

 Check out these articles on budget traveling: